CoreCap Advisors LLC Has $1.62 Million Stock Holdings in Lowe’s Companies, Inc. (NYSE:LOW)

 CoreCap Advisors LLC raised its holdings in shares of Lowe’s Companies, Inc. (NYSE:LOW – Get Rating) by 5.0% in the 4th quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
 The fund owned 8,152 shares of the home improvement retailer’s stock after purchasing an additional 389 shares during the quarter.
 CoreCap Advisors LLC’s holdings in Lowe’s Companies were worth $1,624,000 at the end of the most recent reporting period.

-Other hedge funds have also added to or reduced their stakes in the company.
-PFS Investments Inc. lifted its holdings in Lowe’s Companies by 6.8% during the 3rd quarter.
-PFS Investments Inc. now owns 11,740 shares of the home improvement retailer’s stock valued at $2,205,000 after purchasing an additional 746 shares during the last quarter.
+Several other hedge funds have also added to or reduced their stakes in the business.
+PFS Investments Inc. increased its position in Lowe’s Companies by 6.8% during the 3rd quarter.
+PFS Investments Inc. now owns 11,740 shares of the home improvement retailer’s stock worth $2,205,000 after buying an additional 746 shares during the period.
 Jacobs Levy Equity Management Inc. increased its position in Lowe’s Companies by 6.5% during the 3rd quarter.
 Jacobs Levy Equity Management Inc. now owns 42,759 shares of the home improvement retailer’s stock worth $8,031,000 after buying an additional 2,592 shares during the period.
 Investors Research Corp increased its position in Lowe’s Companies by 34.4% during the 4th quarter.
 Investors Research Corp now owns 332 shares of the home improvement retailer’s stock worth $66,000 after buying an additional 85 shares during the period.
 SlateStone Wealth LLC bought a new position in Lowe’s Companies during the 4th quarter worth $220,000.
 Finally, AWM Capital LLC increased its position in Lowe’s Companies by 27.1% during the 3rd quarter.
 AWM Capital LLC now owns 1,599 shares of the home improvement retailer’s stock worth $334,000 after buying an additional 341 shares during the period.
 Institutional investors and hedge funds own 72.62% of the company’s stock.

 Lowe’s Companies Price Performance